ABOUT

 My Journey of Becoming a Therapist:

-During and following my graduate studies, I worked in community mental health agencies and non-profits, where I provided long-term psychotherapy to adults from various cultural backgrounds.
-My clients presented different concerns including but not limited to anxiety, depression, trauma, life transitions, chronic medical conditions, sexual abuse/assault, relationship issues, and family conflict.
+I started in community mental health agencies providing long-term therapy to culturally diverse adults dealing with anxiety, depression, trauma, life transitions, chronic medical conditions, sexual abuse, relationship issues, and family conflict.

-After completing my training hours towards licensure, I worked for over a decade in various settings, including group private practices and a university counseling center, where I provided therapy to professionals, creatives, artists, first and second-generation graduate students, and clients on their journey of becoming parents including new mothers.
+After completing my licensure requirements, I worked for over a decade in private practices and university counseling centers, where I worked with medical students/health professionals, creatives, artists, first and second-generation graduate students, and new mothers.

 As I did more of this work and would peel back the layers with my clients, I noticed a common theme which was at the core of everyone’s story; there were wounds/traumas that were left unseen and unhealed.
-Recognizing this thread, I immersed myself in learning more about trauma and modalities to heal trauma, which led me train in EMDR and somatic-based therapies (Hakomi Method).
+Recognizing this thread, I trained extensively in trauma-focused therapies, including EMDR and somatic-based approaches like the Hakomi Method.

-When I’m not working, you can find me spending time with my family and friends.
+When I’m not working, I like to spend time with my family and friends, I love a good dinner table gathering.

 What nourishes my soul is eating good food with the people that I love, dancing freely to music, and spending time in nature.